datanucleus/docs-datanucleus/README.md

 You generate the http://www.datanucleus.org website by invoking Maven "asciidoctor" plugin like this 'mvn clean compile' which generates the website under _target/site_

+The generated web-site is suitable to go on a web server such as [Apache](https://httpd.apache.org).
+The simplest form of set up would be what we use for the DataNucleus project.
+This involves a [Raspberry PI](https://www.raspberrypi.org) with attached SSD, running Raspberry Pi OS, with Apache 2 webserver.